Gaurav141199/COV-HELP/README.md

 On registration you are registered as a donor in that district which is visible to the hospitals where plasma therapy is available through the website designed.

+On clicking "Donate plasma bank" you need to choose the available Time and date at the given hospital and you need to upload your first COVID report.

 On scheduling an appointment you get an option to view and cancel the appointment before 24 hrs of the booking.

+Use of API's, Firebase as Database service, built for both iOS and android and use of authentication, realtime database and storage.